raklaptudirm/wreck/README.md

 ```

 ### Evaluation
 Wreck evaluates position as a number.
-An evaluation of `0` means the
+An evaluation of `±00` means the
 position is equal, and perfect play will result in a draw.
-A positive number
-means the position is winning for `x`, and perfect play will result in a win
-for `x`, and vice-versa for negative numbers.
+An evaluation
+starting with a `+`, like `+Wn` means  means player `X` will win in `n`
+steps, and an evaluation starting with `-` means player `O` will win in `n`
+steps.

 ### Position Strings
 A tic tac toe position is represented by a 9-character long position string
 which is composed of `x`, `o`, and `.` symbols.
 Each of the nine characters
 represents one of the cells on a tic tac toe board, and the symbols represent
-a mark by player X, a mark by player O, and an empty cell respectively.
+a mark by player `X`, a mark by player `O`, and an empty cell respectively.

 ```
-The following position:
+Any tic-tac-toe position:
-x o .
-1 2 3
+1 2 3  x o .
-x . .
-4 5 6
+4 5 6  x . .
-o . .
-7 8 9
+7 8 9  o . .

-Is represented by the following string: xo.x..o..
+Is represented in the following format:
   123456789
+  xo.x..o..
 ```

 ### Moves